vool/docs/_docs/4-themes/themes.md

 order: 1
 ---

-You can select a theme for the gallery with `--theme`.
+Themes change the final style and layout of the galleries.
-Themes change the final layout of the galleries, but don't impact the way thumbnails are generated.
+They don't impact thumbnail generation, so you can change theme as often as you want within seconds!

 ```bash
 # load one of the built-in themes